Troubleshooting Jobs

 The output looks like the following:

-3. You can list all of the workloads in the same namespace of your job and identify the one that matches the format <api-name>-<job-name>-<hash>.
-The command may look like the following:
+• You can list all of the workloads in the same namespace of your job and identify the one that matches the format <api-name>-<job-name>-<hash>.
+You can run a command like the following:

 kubectl get workloads -n my-namespace | grep job-my-job